kasons/kasons.github.io/essays/what-do-i-know-about-javascript.md

 ## Takeaway

-Overall, I believe Javascript is a good language to know and I’m glad to be learning it in this class with the athletic software engineering pedagogy.
+Overall, I believe Javascript is a good language to know and I’m glad to be learning it in ICS 314 with the athletic software engineering pedagogy.
 Both Javascript and ASE provides me with a new perspective on how to write programs and I hope they improve my efficiency in coding .
-Also, all the programs we’re using within Javascript and the extra resources that I’ve stumbled upon have been teaching me more about what web development is all about and is increasing my interest in it greatly.
-I find all these tools to be incredibly valuable in helping me decide what I want to focus on in computer science.
+Also, all the programs we’re using within Javascript and the extra resources that I’ve stumbled upon have been teaching me more about what web development is all about and is increasing my interest in it greatly!
+I find all these tools incredibly valuable and hope it helps me decide on where I really want to go in computer science.